afonsoamachado/RecruitmentChallengeXpandIT/README.md

-# RecruitmentChallengeXpandIT
+# Recruitment Challenge

-Recruitment challenge for the company Xpand IT.
+Recruitment challenge for the company [Xpand IT](https://www.xpand-it.com).

+Developed on 06/2022 by Afonso Machado.